info7tik/dactylo/README.md

 # Dactyl0
-Web application to practice typing texts (on the keyboard).
+Single page web application to practice typing texts (on the keyboard).

+**Texts are in french**, but, you can change them!

 ## Start the application (development mode)
 1. Clone this repository